-How MDS affects you will depend on the type you have.
-In some people it may develop slowly, while in others it may be more aggressive.
-Some types of MDS are at greater risk of developing into acute leukaemia.
+There are different types of MDS.
+Some develop slowly, but others are more aggressive.
+Some types of MDS have a greater chance of developing into acute leukaemia.
 Your specialist can explain more about the type of MDS you have.

-platelets, which help the blood to clot and prevent bleeding.
+platelets, which help blood to clot to prevent bleeding.

 The bone marrow makes millions of blood cells every day.
-While blood cells are developing they stay inside the bone marrow.
-When they are mature they leave the bone marrow and enter the blood stream.
+Developing blood cells stay inside the bone marrow.
+When they are fully grown, they are released into the bloodstream.

-In most cases the cause of MDS is unknown.
-This is called primary MDS.
-In a small number of people, MDS develops as a result of previous treatment with chemotherapy or radiotherapy.
-This is known as secondary or treatment-related MDS.
+A small number of people develop MDS after treatment with chemotherapy or radiotherapy.
+This is called secondary or treatment-related MDS.

 Signs and symptoms of MDS

 The main symptoms of MDS are caused by low levels of healthy blood cells.
 Symptoms include:

 feeling weak, tired and breathless due to a lack of red blood cells (anaemia)

 repeated infections due to a low number of white blood cells (which help fight infection)